Head to head

 Knolo wins

 No-code in name, but real scenarios require understanding routers, iterators, aggregators, and Make's mapping syntax.
-Make Code module lets you drop in JS/Python for advanced logic.
+Make Code module lets you drop in JS or Python for advanced logic.

 Knowledge that persists across runs